 3301 W. Nob

-From 1993-1995, Frank Bryan was at USNAS Bermuda.
-He was shocked to hear Long Bird House had been torn down, as a danger to air traffic.
-He hopes someone will have pictures of the house prior to it demolition.
+1993-1995, Frank Bryan (no email or mailing address given) was at USNAS Bermuda.
+He was shocked to hear Long Bird House had been torn down, as a danger to post-base civilian air traffic.
+He hopes someone took photos of the house prior to it demolition.
 He had a great childhood there and is deeply saddened to learn he will never see it again.

 1993-1995, Timothy Fishkin was at USNAS Bermuda.
 He writes: